reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 In the next task, you will configure the connection string and review the application.

 ### Task 2: Configure connection and review code

+In this task, you will be reviewing your code and also configure it with connection string.

 The simulated device app that you will build in this task simulates an IoT device that is monitoring the conveyor belt.
 The app will simulate sensor readings and report vibration sensor data every two seconds.